tristandijkstra/PolarSolarSail/README.md

   - **ExcessVelocity.m** | analysis for optimal launch excess velocity vector and launch date.
   - lambert_venus.m | analysis of a later discarded venus gravity assist.
 ### Install:
-The ADCS and GA/Launch scripts can be accessed directly using Matlab.
+The GA/Launch scripts can be accessed directly using Matlab.
 For the thermal and orbital models the following install steps can be used:
 1. Clone Repository
    ```
    git clone git@github.com:tristandijkstra/PolarSolarSail.git